kaiyou/wellfed/SPEC.md

 # Structure of a manifest

-A manifest is JSON object including a single top-level ``application/json`` key, including an object with any subset of the following keys.
+A manifest is JSON object including a single top-level ``application/json`` key, including an object with a mandatory ``federation`` field and any subset of the other following fields.

 Example :